bessey/bessey.github.io/_posts/2024-06-18-github-releases-vs-changelogs.md

 Well this is awful.
 Oh, at least there's a `&page=X` query param.
 We can use that to skip back and forth through pages honing in on the one with our release version in it.
 We go to `page=3` and the version is too new.
 On `page=8` the version is too old.
 How about `page=5`?
 Too new again... **Somehow we have gone from upgrading a library to executing a human powered binary search**.

-Finally though we do find the version we are on, and can now start paging forwards through the newer versions, checking for breaking and other significant ([to you](https://xkcd.com/1172/)) changes.
+Finally though we do find the version we are on, and can now start paging forwards through the newer versions.
 Even now though we run into an annoying behaviour we need to be aware of.
 Since releases are ordered chronologically by **publish** date there may be releases "between" versions in the list that do not apply to us because they are not present in the version we are running, because they are from another branch:

 ![](/images/changelog/releases-out-of-order.png)